Excerpt from the World Pool Association Rules, adapted to the Hua Hin Pool Leagues

 1.12 Stalemate

-In the Hua Hin Pool Leagues, coaching is NOT permitted during individual play.
+In deviation from the official rule, in the Hua Hin Pool Leagues, coaching is NOT permitted during individual play.
 A player who wishes may ask any question regarding the rules, before making a shot, but may not ask for, or receive, advice on strategy or shot selection from any team members or spectators.
 Any request for, or provision of the same, will be considered a foul, with ball in hand to his opponent.
 In doubles a player may consult his playing partner.

 If the cue ball strikes a legal object ball and a non-legal object ball at approximately the same instant, and it cannot be determined which ball was hit first, it will be assumed that the legal target was struck first.